 This year, you have a unique opportunity to meet student employers specifically offering part-time and flexible roles at the Recruitment and Opportunities Fair.
 We have expanded the Volunteering Zone to include Student Jobs and employers from a range of different sectors will be attending, so it’s a great chance to find out more about the part-time jobs available.

-Every year, CareerCentral employs more than 50 Careers Ambassadors to support the Events and Marketing team in delivering over 600 events – and you could be one of them!
-You’ll get a great rate of pay (£9.06 per hour) and the chance to work on a variety of tasks.
-You will help us promote events and campaigns, support the running of events, undertake stock checks, office admin and much more.
-You’ll get a breadth of excellent, relevant experience.
-Apply now on MyCareerCentral.
+Every year, CareerCentral employs a team of CareerCentral Student Ambassadors to support the us in promoting and delivering our event programmes – and you could be one of them!
+You’ll get a great rate of pay (£9.97 per hour) and the chance to work on a variety of tasks.
+You will help us promote events and campaigns, support the running of events, undertake office admin and much more.
+You’ll get a breadth of experience and full training by an experienced Marketing and Events Team.
+Find out more an apply now on MyCareerCentral.